carlosedp/Reason-KorgNanoKontrol2-Remote/Pickup Control Programming.md

 Below is an example on how to integrate the soft-pickup control to your controller:

 Add this variable to beginning of the lua script.
 It tells the first analog control index in the "items" array.
-It's currently 3 because our first controle is the third in the "items" array:
+It's currently 3 because our first control is the third in the "items" array:

     --position of first analog control in the items table gFirstAnalogIndex = 3